iLucoa/f20ga/Render/README.md

 ### Modelling
 Multiple shapes were used to make this Pikachu model and each shape having to represent different body parts of the.
 I've used a Pikachu reference image from Google so that it is easier for me to model Pikachu.

+**Head, Body and Ears** - For the head, body and ears I used a UV sphere with a subdivision surface modifier to smoothen the surface of the head, body and ears.
+I started off by modelling the head then I stretched out the sides of the head to make the ears.
+Afterwards, I stretched the bottom of the head to then expand it and make the body.

 ## Voltorb (Zhi Qin)

 ### Modelling